Interview with Karim

 I was curious as to the source of inspiration for Karim – what compelled him to initially write The Pencil article, which propelled into a series of over 10 pencil related articles and ultimately launched the momentum for this Pencils for Africa website.
-Today, Pencils for Africa conducts interview through it’s own Editorial Team of middle school students, has an Editor-in-Chief, Gloria Robinson, and a Board of Directors of which I am a member.
+Today, Pencils for Africa conducts interview through it’s own Editorial Team of middle school students, has an Editor-in-Chief, Nicolas, and a Board of Directors of which I am a member.

 Olivia: Karim, what made you want to write that first pencil themed article called The Pencil?

 Karim: I would not have written The Pencil had it not been for a poetry teacher I had at the age of 7 in England, by the name of Mr. Baird.

 Olivia: I thought you were born in Africa?

 One moment I was playing soccer barefoot in Nairobi as a young child, speaking excellent Kutchi and accent-less Swahili and very poor pidgin English in an embarrassing sing-song sprinkled with lots of ”golly gosh” and “goodness gracious, isn’t it” – then suddenly – at age 7 – I get shipped off to school in London, England and I am learning Latin and Greek and Tudors and Stuarts.

 Olivia: Tell me about the school you attended in London?

 Karim: The name of the school is a mouthful: Chiswick and Bedford Park Preparatory School.
 It was a very positive experience for me – the education was of a very high standard but it also emphasized character qualities.
 The teachers were extremely supportive – English was not my first language and I really struggled with it when I arrived at school in London.